usnistgov/pyPRISM/docs/install.rst

 Non-Install
 ===========
 There are use-cases where it makes sense to not permanently install pyPRISM onto a workstation or computing cluster.
-To aid in this process the ``ENV.sh`` script was created.
+To aid in this process the ``env/add_pyPRISM.sh`` script was created.
 Assuming that you have already satisfied the above listed dependencies, you can add pyPRISM to your current environment via

 .. code-block:: bash

-    $ source ENV.sh
+    $ source env/add_pyPRISM.sh

 Note that this method is only currently supported for Unix and OSX platforms.